wanderindev/crypto-bot/README.md

 There are many configuration options for the bot.
-Visit the [configuration](https://www.freqtrade.io/en/stable/configuration/) page in the Freqtrade documentation to get familiar with them and adjust the ```config.json``` file as per your needs and goals for the bot.
+Visit the [configuration](https://www.freqtrade.io/en/stable/configuration/) page in the Freqtrade documentation to get familiar with them and adjust the ```config.json``` file as per your needs and goals for your bots.

 Below, I discuss a few of these options.